 How To Tell How Old Susan Bates Crochet Hooks Are

-If the name “Susan Bates” isn’t stamped on them, it would be from the 1940s or earlier.
-The Silvalume line wasn’t introduced until the 1960s.
+If the name “Susan Bates” isn’t stamped on them, it’s from the 1940s or earlier.
+Silvalume wasn’t introduced until the 1960s.

 Hopefully, this post helped you discover something about Susan Bates, this old, experienced company that has been making crochet hooks for many years.